Tantawiiii/Tantawiiii/README.md

 I'm  Software Engineer, Android (Java | Kotlin) are mobile technology experts who create applications for mobile devices using the Android platform.
 Usual work duties are designing new features, collaborating with cross-functional teams, testing code, fixing bugs, and improving application efficiency.
 Android app development expertise, creativity, problem-solving skills, an interest in technology, and user experience understanding.
 Strong information technology professional graduated in 2021.

+Passionate about continuous learning and staying up-to-date with the latest technologies and trends in the Android development community.

+I have a keen eye for detail and am committed to delivering high-quality work to my clients.
+I believe in collaborating closely with my clients to ensure their vision is brought to life in the final product.

 ### Talking about Personal Stuffs:

 - 👨🏽‍💻 I’m Software Engineer, Android (Java | Kotlin);